Willie Brigitte: Arrest and deportation

 The Direction de la surveillance du territoire (DST), France's internal security agency, had been passively monitoring 'Abderrahman the West Indian' since 1998.
 After fellow members of the Couronnes terror cell were found fighting for al-Qaeda in Afghanistan investigations on others was stepped up.
 It wasn't until 3 September 2003 that the pseudonym 'Abderrahman the West Indian' was connected with Willie Brigitte.
 On 16 September 2003 French intelligence identified that Brigitte had bought a one-way ticket to Australia, and six days later the Australian embassy was notified by mail about Brigitte and his background, seeking confirmation that Brigitte was still in Australia.
 Thinking that it was a routine trace request, the Australian authorities did not immediately respond.
 Impatient, ten days later the French sent a secondary communication – this time directly to the Australian Security Intelligence Organisation (ASIO), Australia's security intelligence body.
 The message arrived at ASIO headquarters on the eve of the Labour Day long weekend; and the information was not actioned until the next business day.

 Brigitte was promptly arrested on grounds of breaching the non-employment stipulations of his tourist visa, and sent to Villawood Immigration Detention Centre.
 He was held incommunicado, and was interviewed by ASIO officers.
 Brigitte was largely uncooperative though he was represented by his lawyer Harry Durimel.
 Abu Hamza was put under surveillance.
 Brigitte was subsequently deported and sent back to France that month, where he was arrested on arrival.
 When his arrest became public the Australian authorities moved against Hamza and several of his associates, arresting them in a series of dawn raids in Sydney's south west.
 In 2006 Hamza was sentenced to twenty years' imprisonment after being found guilty of planning a terrorist attack on Australia's electricity grid.

 Brigitte's case came to trial in February 2007, charged under French law with "associating with criminals in relation to a terrorist enterprise".
 On 15 March 2007 he was found guilty and sentenced to nine years in prison.
 Released in 2009, and then rearrested in 2012, in 2015 Brigitte was alleged to have links associated with the Charlie Hebdo shooting.

 Personal life

 Brigitte's first marriage was to a Syrian Muslim woman, with whom he had one child.
-At the time, neither of them were particularly religious.
+At the time, neither of them was particularly religious.
 They divorced in 1996.
 He married for a second time in 1999.
-The marriage resulted in two children and the couple divorced in 2001.
-He remains married to Melanie Brown.
+The marriage resulted in two children.
+Melanie Brown and Willie Brigitte eventually also divorced.
+The couple had two children together, and the divorce was confirmed by Brigitte's lawyer in 2004, who stated that Brigitte's wife (Melanie Brown) had advised him of the divorce.